-The tax must be paid directly to the IRS (i.e., do not use the depository methods of tax payment described below).
+The tax must be paid directly to the IRS (i.e., do not use either of the depository methods of tax payment described below).
 The tax may be paid by check or money order, payable to the United States Treasury.
 To help ensure proper crediting, write the corporation's employer identification number (EIN), "Form 1120-F," and the tax period to which the payment applies on the check or money order.
-Enclose the payment when the corporation files Form 1120-F with the Internal Revenue Service Center, Philadelphia, PA 19255.
+Enclose the payment when the corporation files Form 1120-F.

-Foreign corporations that do maintain an office or place of business in the United States must pay the tax due (page 1, line 7) in full when they file their tax return, but not later than the 15th day of the 3rd month after the end of the tax year.
+Foreign corporations that do maintain an office or place of business in the United States must pay any tax due (page 1, line 7) in full no later than the 15th day of the 3rd month after the end of the tax year.
+The tax must be paid using one of the depository methods of tax payment described below.